EACH STUDENT HAS A PLAN & A PURPOSE

 The Treatment Team Approach side represents how the Autonomy Development Model changes and morphs as the student gains more autonomy.
 Our team’s role in the student’s autonomy lessens as the autonomy of the student grows and develops.

 While a student is in the Awareness and Targeting phase the treatment team takes on the role of a caretaker.
-Often at this point a student is struggling with understanding and using help, while also making unhealth decisions.
+Often at this point, a student is struggling with understanding and using help, while also making unhealthy decisions.
 At this point, our team provides attentive care.
 Providing immediate feedback and support while the student is learning how to become more autonomous.

 During the Strategies and Implement stages the treatment team takes a step back, but continues to give feedback and support as the student begins to exercise more autonomy.
 Here the student is given the opportunity to make more decisions for himself.
-If he makes an unhealthy decision, this provides a therapeutic opportunity to help him learn and grow.
+If they make an unhealthy decision, this provides a therapeutic opportunity to help them learn and grow.
 Our students learn from experimenting and practicing to adapt emotionally and socially to daily life.

 When a student reaches the Fluent stage the treatment team takes on the role of providing support and being a resource.
-At this point the student is making most the decisions and exercising his autonomy as he has increased his Social-Emotional Fluency.
-The treatment team focuses on providing resources necessary to help the student live as independently as possible for his ability, while increasing the student’s quality of life.
+At this point, the student is making most of the decisions and exercising their autonomy as they have increased their Social-Emotional Fluency.
+The treatment team focuses on providing resources necessary to help the student live as independently as possible for their ability while increasing the student’s quality of life.

 Stages of Autonomy

 This side represents the student’s autonomy as they progress through their treatment at New Focus.
 When they first arrive, they have very little autonomy but as they progress through these stages, their autonomy increases and they are able to make more independent informed decisions.

 Identification of barriers and limitations to success.
 This is accomplished through interviews observations and assessments.